What is Air Pollution and Its Effects

 Is Indoor Air Pollution More Dangerous than Outdoor Pollution?

 The indoor air is 10 times more polluted than the outdoor air.
-The indoor air pollutants are even more damaging than outdoor pollutants.
-The reason is constrained areas provide a more favourable environment for pollutant build-up as compared to the outdoor areas.
+Indoor air pollutants are even more damaging than outdoor pollutants.
+The reason is constrained areas provide a more favorable environment for pollutant build-up as compared to the outdoor areas.
 Many people are unaware of the fact that indoor air pollution makes you look older as it has a detrimental effect on your skin.
 Prolonged exposure to indoor air pollutants weakens the immune system, impairs your lungs, and also makes them more susceptible to infection and diseases.

 The level of air pollution has reached such an extent that controlling pollution will be a slow process.
 This is the reason why you need to take small steps to control both indoor and outdoor air pollution.